Digital Media Solutions: Performance Ad Tech Firm Transitions to Lender Ownership

 Why did DMS file for chapter 11?

-Court filings cite declining advertiser spend and revenue pressure, and a Law360 report tied the downturn to weakening auto insurance loss ratios and reduced advertising budgets.
+Court filings cite declining advertiser spend and revenue pressure, and a report on the filing tied the downturn to weakening auto insurance loss ratios and reduced advertising budgets.
 DMS also reported 2023 revenue of $334.9 million and Q1 2024 revenue of $70.7 million, both down year over year.

 How much debt did DMS have at filing?